Volatility-DAO/PIPS/Proposed/Adding_An_Index/Step_2/MFIV/README.md

 https://storageapi.fleek.co/volatilitycom-bucket//indices/methodology=mfiv/interval=14d/currency=ETH/at=2022-01-27T01:00:00Z/evidence.json
 ```

-Download the data and add into the mfiv_implementation folder.
+Download the data and add into the `implementation` folder.

 ## Verifying an Index